For the newcomers, It may not be immediately apparent why the clinch is such a crucial aspect of this sport.

 To target the neck, wrap your arms over your opponent’s shoulders and behind their neck.
 Make sure to keep your arms inside your opponent’s since this will put you in a dominant position.
 Lock their head and shoulders by using your elbows and forearms to place pressure.
 This position gives you more control.
 Aside from that, you can also hurt your opponent if you do it correctly.

-If you wish to target the head, Snake your arms inside your opponent’s guard to slide up and place your hand on the back of their head, then pull it down for a prompt meeting between their face and your knee.
-Make sure that it’s your arms on the inside and not your opponent’s.
-That way, they won’t be able to use your shoulders to brace against the pressure from your hands.
+If you wish to target the head, snake your arms inside your opponent’s guard to slide up and place your hand on the back of their head, then pull it down for a prompt meeting between their face and your knee.
+Ensure your arms are positioned inside, not your opponent's.
+This prevents them from leveraging your shoulders to counteract the force from your grip.

 Single Collar Tie